 A student whose health record has not been brought up to date and is not in the process of being brought up to date by the end of the first month will not be permitted to stay in school.
 No student who has any contagious disease will be allowed to attend school.
-Any questionable cases will be referred to the County Health Department, and its recommendations will be followed.
+Any questionable cases will be referred to a medical professional.

 According to Mississippi State Law, any child who plans to attend any public or private school, including Kindergarten, shall first have been vaccinated against those diseases specified by the state health officials.
-See JCSD School Board Policy JGCC and JGCB, MS Code 37-7- 301, and 41-23-37.
+See JCSD School Board Policy JGCC and JGCB.
+(MS Code 37-7- 301 and 41-23-37)